 Curry is definitely in my top 5 favorite things to eat and if I could choose only one curry, it would be beef curry with potatoes.
 I could eat this everyday.
 Add dhal and mango achar and I would be in curry heaven!

 Often the beef used for curry is a tough cut of meat which means that it can take a decent amount of time to cook, unless you have the magic of the instant pot!
 If you guys are not on to the instant pot yet, let me change your life!
 It is an electric, pressure cooker, slow cooker, rice maker, do it all in one appliance type of magic.
 When I first got my instant pot I made every meal in it for a month.
 Easy peasy.
-If you are interested in checking it out, click here to get one or check out Shop My Favs.
+If you are interested in checking it out, click here to get one.